 - Bread - I often use cubed white or potato bread because we usually have these on hand.
 Brioche, challah, ciabatta, or whatever you have on hand will be tasty.

-- Blueberries - Fresh fruit is a must for this recipe but you can substitute what's in season.
+- Blueberries - Fresh fruit is what I prefer but you can use frozen blueberries (see paragraph below).
+You can also substitute another berry in season.
 Try pitted cherries, blackberries, or strawberries.

 - Milk - We use whole milk but you can use 2%, half and half or even a combination of milk and cream.
-I wouldn't recommend 1% or skim milk for this oven french toast recipe.
+I wouldn't recommend 1% or skim milk for this oven french toast recipe because it won't be as decadent.

 - Bourbon - Optional but it adds a nice flavor and the alcohol is cooked out.